JRNY Connected Fitness Platform

 How the Work Was Organized

 I approached the work in four connected layers.
-First, I designed JRNY.com as the central hub that introduces the platform and drives app downloads and subscriptions.
+First, I designed JRNY.com as the central hub that introduces the platform and turns visitors into app downloads and subscribers.
 Then I built the subscription and account experience, giving users a way to sign up, manage their membership, and handle plan changes.
 The third layer was hardware onboarding, the flow that takes someone from unboxing a piece of BowFlex equipment to being an active JRNY user.
-Finally, I defined the platform messaging that explains what JRNY is, what it includes, and why it matters, across both the JRNY site and BowFlex product pages.
+Finally, I defined the platform messaging across both the JRNY site and BowFlex product pages.

 0 → 500,000+ platform members